 Three specific healing skills exist to restore health: First Aid, Surgery, and Medicine.
 These skills restore 1 Health point each per treatment, and multiple forms of medical skills can be used with combined effects if used one after another.

 - First Aid: First Aid is a pre-requisite to any further medical training.
-First Aid can only do so much to help a person get back on their feet, but most significantly, it can stop Bleeding.
+First Aid can only do so much to help a person get back on their feet.

 - Medicine: handles the administering of the correct drugs to control pain and stabilise a body in shock.
 Medicine can also have non-combat related benefits – for more information, see the Skill.